aemkei/jsfuck/README.md

 onhashchange=f;location.hash=1;
 ```

+Note: We need `=` to assign the handler.

+Problem: We do not have access to `window` or DOM elements to attatch the event handlers.

 ### Constructor

 We could also use the `new` operator to call the function as a pseudo object type: